malberich/pgds-etl-filters/README.md

 ```
 Where $container_id is the identifier of the running container.
 This will output all the tweets currently being stored into the current topic.

 Of course you can also run docker in foreground mode, so that you can skip the double run.
-Running the container in foreground will print the tweets in your command line:
+Running the container in foreground will print the tweets to the `STDOUT`:

 ```bash
 docker run --net="host" -t pgds-filters-kafka-test